Early Prevention Orthodontics Eliminates Future Breathing Problems

 We believe that treating the issue before it becomes severe is the best solution.
 Unfortunately, if a jaw begins to develop improperly, it will only worsen over time, causing health issues that could potentially last a lifetime.
 With that in mind, we offer a customized, yet minimally invasive approach.

 Our timely treatments can help prevent costs that may accompany major jaw reconstruction and years of future traditional orthodontic treatment.

 Our functional mouthpiece appliances are custom-made in a specialty lab to match the contours of each patient’s mouth.
 Over a period of time, the appliance will slowly widen the jaw.

 Depending on the preference of the patient's parent or guardian, the mouthpiece can be either inserted permanently for the duration of treatment, or be made removable.
 In either case, and for optimal results, it is recommended that the patient wears the appliance full-time.

 Candidacy and Treatment Timeline

-During a consultation at our office, we will closely examine the child’s mouth, looking for any signs of an undeveloped jaw.
+During a consultation at our office, we will closely examine the child’s mouth, looking for any signs that early intervention is recommended, such as an undeveloped jaw.
 Typically, we will closely examine the teeth in the front of the mouth to identify any early crossbite that may be developing.